Aug 10

 I have played around with adding numbers in at the start of the movement names (and in some cases the movements of a piece are explicitly numbered anyway), and overall it is far from perfect, but it works pretty well for me.

-One Ping to “Managing classical music in iTunes”
+12 thoughts on “Managing classical music in iTunes

 I have a four CD set of the Bach 48 Preludes and Fugues played by Davitt Moroney..
 Gracenote and iTunes between them manage to offer completely different metadata for each of the four CDs; thus for one the artist will be J.S.Bach, for another Davitt Moroney, for another Johann Sebastian Bach, usw usw.